Common Name: cockspur thorn

 The white hawthorn blossom (Crataegus) is the Missouri State Flower.

 Pests and diseases are a problem with most hawthorns.
-Plants are susceptible to cedar hawthorn rust (rust stage where eastern red cedars are present in the area) and fireblight.
+Plants are susceptible to cedar-hawthorn and cedar-quince rusts (rust stage where eastern red cedars are present in the area) and fireblight.
 Other potential diseases include fungal leaf spots, powdery mildew, cankers, apple scab, leaf blight and twig blight.
 Potential insect pests include aphids, borers, caterpillars, lacebugs, leafminers and scale.
 Red spider mites may also occur.
 Use of pesticide sprays may be advisable in areas where this plant suffers from significant diseases and insects.
-Numerous thorns pose significant risks for young children and also make culture/pruning more difficult.
+On species plants, numerous thorns pose significant risks for young children and also make culture/pruning more difficult.

 Small flowering landscape tree for lawns or open woodland areas.
 Notwithstanding disease susceptibility, a well-maintained tree can be ornamentally attractive.
-Thorns are a drawback for pedestrian areas or areas with small children.
+On species plants, thorns are a drawback for pedestrian areas or areas with small children.
 Plants may be effective when grown as barrier plants on property borders or in hedgerows.